Geoffrey Poskett, Choirmaster of St Birinus Middle School and Nigel-Milford

 Housemistress from St Vitus’ School for the Academically Gifted Girl in the

-Nigel and had been glared at by the conductor, who, by-the-by, was NOT
+to Nigel and had been glared at by the conductor, who, by-the-by, was

-John Eliot Gardiner, nor was meant to be.
+NOT John Eliot Gardiner, nor would ever be.

 Geoffrey then forgot to reduce the semibreve, earning himself a raised